simeonwetzel/sdsadocs/docs/connectors.md

 The final steps are generating embeddings from the documents, loading these documents into a vector store, and then using the same embedding model to retrieve documents from the vector store.
 This entire process is managed by the [Indexer Class](https://github.com/52North/innovation-prize/blob/6b1ab1c2532eefe30d2e6849ea28ced2e50e49e1/search-app/server/indexing/indexer.py), which is thoroughly [documented here](https://sdsadocs.readthedocs.io/en/latest/architecture.html#indexer-class).

-## Pygeoapi connector: Accessing Collections via OGC API Interface"
+## Pygeoapi connector: Accessing Collections via OGC API Interface